What Is Allowable/Eligible Cost Sharing?

 - Provided for in the approved budget when required by the federal awarding agency

-- Conforms to other provisions in OMB Circular A-110 as appli cable
+- Conforms to other provisions in OMB Uniform Guidance or Circular A-110 as appli cable

 Using donated supplies, materials, and volunteer services